figsoda/pactorio/README.md

 The latest precompiled binaries are available on [github](https://github.com/figsoda/pactorio/releases/latest).

 Alternatively you can install pactorio from [crates.io][Crate] with cargo.
+This requires the nightly toolchain of Rust.

 ```
-cargo install pactorio
+cargo +nightly install pactorio
 ```

 ## Building from source

+This requires the nightly toolchain of Rust.

 ```
-cargo build --release
+cargo +nightly build --release
 ```

 ## Usage